jooby-project/jooby/doc/doc/maven-plugin/maven.md

 ### includes / excludes

-List of file patterns to listen for file changes.
+List of file patterns to listen for file changes and trigger restarting the server.

+### srcExtensions

+List of file extensions to listen for file changes and trigger re-compilation.